jsMRSoL/pg.nvim/README.md

-# lewis
+# pg.nvim

-This is a collection of my lua functions for querying my Latin and Greek databases.
-They rely on external programs to actually make the queries.
-These are not included.
+This is a plugin experiment.
+My aim to write sql commands in a buffer, and then execute the buffer as an sql script passed to psql.
+Should be fun...!